shinglyu/shinglyu.github.io/_posts/2024-05-25-transcribe-voice-to-text-locally-with-whisper-cpp-and-raycast.md

 - GPU acceleration via CUDA (NVIDIA), OpenCL, and more

-- Zero runtime memory allocations for efficiency

-- C-style API for easy integration into applications

 In this blog post, we are going to set up Whisper.cpp on MacOS for local voice to text transcription.
 Then, we'll write a wrapper script to allow easy invocation from Raycast, a popular productivity tool that enables users to streamline various tasks with customizable keyboard shortcuts and integrations.

 # How to set up this Whisper.cpp